hasecilu/Dark-TeXstudio/README.md

 Basically you can only change the text editor colors or change the text editor colors + the IDE theme<br/>
 To change to the dark IDE theme:
 1. Go to menu bar -> Click in 'Options'  -> Click on 'Configure TeXstudio...'
-2. In the Configure TeXstudio window clic on General.
+2. In the Configure TeXstudio window clic on 'General' tab.
-3. In the Appereance group choose the style of your preference
+3. In the 'Appereance' group choose the style of your preference
-4. In Color Scheme select Modern - dark
+4. In 'Color Scheme' select 'Modern - dark'
 5. Clic OK, most times no need to restart TeXstudio
-6. If TeXstudio does not look full dark repeat step 1
+6. If TeXstudio does not look full dark repeat step 1 and continue with the next steps, if does restart TeXstudio
-7. In the left-bottom corner mark the Show Advanced Options checkbox
+7. In the left-bottom corner mark the 'Show Advanced Options' checkbox
-8. In the General tab, in the Appereance group mark the Ignore Most System Colors checkbox
+8. In the 'General' tab, in the 'Appereance' group mark the 'Ignore Most System Colors' checkbox
 9. Restart TeXstudio

 Now we can proceed to change the text editor colors.